pierremrtn/neat/doc/generator.md

         );
 }
 ```
-## Padding generators
+## Padding generator
 Padding generator use `static const double` fields of a class to generate padding helper class that helps construct EdgeInsets with pre-filled values.

 Padding generator will run on every class annotated with `@Neat.generatePadding` or `@GeneratePadding()`.
 - `@GeneratePadding()` annotation let you pass generator configuration as constructor parameter.
 Default configuration will generate a padding helper class for every fields that starts with "padding".
 More details about available options <a href="Padding-helper-generator-options">here</a>.

 - `@Neat.generateSpace` is an instance of `GenerateSpace` configured to generate space widget for every field of the class, no matter how they are named.
-This annotation is best suited if you want to separate you Spacing class from your other Dimensions class.
+This annotation is best suited if you want to separate your `Paddings` class from your others `Dimensions` class.

 ### Padding helper usage